 West Virginia Botanic Garden Summer 2017 Activities

-* Registration is required for workshops at least one week prior to the workshop.
-Registration for free programs is required by the Friday prior to the program.
+* Space in programs is limited.
+Please register for workshops at least one week prior to the workshop.
+Please register for other programs at least two days prior to the program.
+Availability after deadlines is not garunteed.
 A note about our forms: if you are a regular at our programs, you may wish to create a login with us.
 This option is available when you click on the link to register.
 After you create a login and the first form you fill in is processed, your information will then automatically be filled in for you on future registration forms.
 Otherwise, you may register as a guest and fill in your information each time you register.

 * All activities take place at the West Virginia Botanic Garden, 1061 Tyrone rd., Morgantown, WV 26508 unless otherwise noted.